Thomas Saf-T-Liner C2

-Derived from the Freightliner Business Class M2 medium-duty truck, the C2 consolidated the Saf-T-Liner Conventional and Saf-T-Liner FS-65 conventionals; the latter was produced concurrently with the C2 until December 2006.
-While produced with a full-length hood, the C2 adopted other design elements of the Vista conventional to improve loading-zone visibility.
+Distinguished by its tall, single-piece windshield, the C2 uses a chassis derived from the first-generation Freightliner Business Class M2 medium-duty truck.
+In contrast to previous conventional-style buses, the C2 adopts the dashboard of the medium-duty truck in its entirety.
+Replacing the previous Saf-T-Liner Conventional/Saf-T-Liner FS-65 (the latter, produced alongside the C2 until December 2006), the C2 inherits several design elements of the 1990s Thomas Vista to improve loading-zone visibility.